A company that just this month won a license to grow and sell medical marijuana in New York is about to change ownership.

 The acquisition must be approved by New York regulators and the Canadian Securities Exchange (CSE), according to the newspaper.

-CSE approval is needed because iAnthus – which has offices in New York and Toronto – trades on that exchange under the ticker symbol IAN.
+CSE approval is needed because iAnthus – which has offices in New York and Canada – trades on that exchange under the ticker symbol IAN.

 The holding company’s Toronto and New York offices raise capital to finance Canadian marijuana businesses and American cannabis companies, respectively.